Updated: Sep 5

 What education and/or training do you have that relates to your work?

-A National Academy of Sports Medicine Certification for personal training + 5 years of mentorship.
+A National Academy of Sports Medicine Certification for personal training with a specialization in women's fitness.

 How did you get started doing this type of work?